Parliament Passes Digital Personal Data Protection (Amendment) Bill 2026

 2-Minute Summary (TL;DR)

-- Introduces 'Privacy by Design' requirements for major tech platforms.
+- The amendment mandates 'Privacy by Design' for all major tech platforms operating in India.

 How This Topic is Tested in Competitive Exams